Spa Conferences (First World War)

-The Spa Conferences (First World War) were several conferences held in 1918 bringing together the leaders of the Imperial Reich sometimes in the presence of Austro-Hungarian representatives.
-The conferences were convened in Spa in Belgium, the seat of the Oberste Heeresleitung (OHL), the supreme command of the Imperial German Army, since his installation in the city at the end of the winter 1918.
-Governmental, they were all chaired by the German Emperor Wilhelm II, with the assistance of the Reich Chancellor, and co-chaired by the Emperor-King Charles I when he is present.
-Also bringing together ministerial officials and high-ranking military personnel, both from the Reich and from the dual monarchy, these conferences were supposed, according to the German imperial government, to define the policy pursued by the Reich and its Quadruple allies, particularly in effecting a division of conquests, by the armies of the Central Powers, into territories to be annexed by the Reich and the dual monarchy, while defining within their respective conquests the zones of German and Austro-Hungarian influence.
+The Spa Conferences (First World War) were a series of talks held by leaders of the German and the Austro-Hungarian Empires in Spa, Belgium in 1918.
+They were chaired by German Emperor Wilhelm II, with the assistance of the Reich Chancellor, and co-chaired by the Emperor-King Charles I of Austria.
+They brought together ministerial officials and high-ranking military personnel from both empires.
+According to the German imperial government, these conferences were intended to define the policy pursued by the empire and its Quadruple Alliance partners.
+They sought to organize the territories captured by the Central Powers by determining which areas would be formally incorporated into the German Empire or Austria-Hungary, and which would remain outside direct annexation, but fall within their respective spheres of influence.

 The German general staff at Spa in 1918

-At the request of the Dioscuri Paul von Hindenburg and Erich Ludendorff, German Emperor Wilhelm II issued an order transferring the Oberste Heeresleitung (OHL) to Spa at the beginning of 1918.
+At the request of the Dioscuri Paul von Hindenburg and Erich Ludendorff, German Emperor Wilhelm II issued an order transferring the Oberste Heeresleitung (OHL) to Spa in 1918.

-A strategic choice
+A Strategic Choice

-The choice of Spa for the location of the OHL constituted, for the military leaders of the Reich, a carefully considered decision.
-Indeed, at the beginning of 1917, Erich Ludendorff considered establishing the headquarters of the OHL in Spa, before choosing Bad Kreuznach, at the time better served by telephone and telegraph, allowing in command to wage war virtually in real time.
+The military leaders of the Reich carefully weighed the choice of Spa as headquarters of the OHL.
+At the beginning of 1917, Erich Ludendorff considered establishing its headquarters in Spa, but he chose Bad Kreuznach, which at the time was better served by telephone and telegraph, allowing the supreme command to wage war virtually in real time.

-While OHL strategists prepared the offensives planned for the beginning of 1918, the question of the move of the German high command was raised again.
-Indeed, the city has numerous hotels able to accommodate the staff services of the German army in the countryside.
-It is also correctly connected to the railway network and benefits from greater proximity to the front, to which members of the general staff can therefore more easily reach.
+While OHL strategists were preparing the offensives planned for the beginning of 1918, the question of moving the German high command to Spa was raised again.
+The city had numerous hotels able to accommodate the German army’s staff services.
+It was also connected to the railway network and benefited from greater proximity to the front, which members of the general staff could reach more easily.